qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-deploy.rst

       NSCameraUsageDescription:CameraAccess

+  * ``mode``: Accepts one of the options: ``onefile`` or ``standalone``.
+The default is ``onefile``.
+    This option corresponds to the mode in which Nuitka is run.
+The onefile mode creates a single executable file, while the standalone mode creates a directory with the executable and all the necessary files.
+The standalone mode is useful when you want to distribute the application as a directory with dependencies and other files required by the app.

   * ``extra_args``: Any extra Nuitka arguments specified.
 It is specified as space-separated command line arguments i.e. just like how you would specify it when you use Nuitka through the command line.
 By default, it contains the following arguments::